I have installed NuoDB but cannot startup the storage manager and this error message is displayed:

 * If THP is enabled [always] then this message is returned ``` NuoDB will not run with transparent hugepages enabled, please disable or set to [madvise] ``` and NuoDB nodes will not start.

 * Next a check is made to see if the setting is [madvise].
-If [madvise] is set then a second check is made to see if the kernel madvise() allocation call supports the MADV_NOHUGEPAGE flag which allows the program to control the use of huge pages.
+If [madvise] is set then the second check is made to see if the kernel madvise() allocation call supports the MADV_NOHUGEPAGE flag which allows the program to control the use of huge pages.
 If the kernel does, then the node starts.
 If it does not support MADV_NOHUGEPAGE flag then NuoDB still will still start but the message ```Linux kernel does not appear to support MADV_NOHUGEPAGE, please make sure transparent hugepage support is disabled ``` is logged.
 This may be an OK case for some kernels so we start.
 (This is why I prefer [never]so that there is no reliance on this check.)

 * If we are unable to determine the setting for some other reason we log this message ```Cannot determine if Linux kernel transparent hugepage support is enabled, please make sure transparent huge page support is disabled. ``` and continues to start as some OS's do not use THP at all.